peteroupc/peteroupc.github.io/exporand.md

 Partially-sampled-number arithmetic may also be possible by relating the relative probabilities of each digit, in the result's digit expansion, to some kind of formula.

 - There is previous work that relates continuous distributions to digit probabilities in a similar manner (but only in base 10) (Habibizad Navin et al., 2007)<sup>[**(16)**](#Note16)</sup>, (Nezhad et al., 2013)<sup>[**(17)**](#Note17)</sup>.
 This previous work points to building a probability tree, where the probability of the next digit depends on the value of the previous digits.
 However, calculating each probability requires knowing the distribution's cumulative distribution function (CDF), and the calculations can incur rounding and cancellation errors especially when the digit probabilities are not rational numbers or they have no simple mathematical form, as is often the case.
-- For some distributions (including the uniform and exponential distributions), the digit probabilities don't depend on previous digits, only on the position of the digit.
-In this case, however, there appear to be limits on how practical this approach is; see the [**appendix**](#Setting_Digits_by_Digit_Probabilities) for details.
+- For some distributions, the digit probabilities don't depend on previous digits, only on the position of the digit.
+However, the uniform and exponential distributions are the only practical distributions of this kind.
+See the [**appendix**](#Setting_Digits_by_Digit_Probabilities) for details.

 Finally, arithmetic with PSRNs may be possible if the result of the arithmetic is distributed with a known probability density function (PDF) (e.g., one found via Rohatgi's formula (Rohatgi 1976)<sup>[**(18)**](#Note18)</sup>), allowing for an algorithm that implements rejection from the uniform or exponential distribution.
 An example of this is found in the **UniformReciprocal** algorithm above or in in my article on [**arbitrary-precision samplers for the sum of uniform random numbers**](https://peteroupc.github.io/uniformsum.html).
 However, that PDF may have an unbounded peak, thus ruling out rejection sampling in practice.
 For example, if _X_ is a uniform PSRN, then the distribution of _X_<sup>3</sup> has the PDF `(1/3) / pow(X, 2/3)`, which has an unbounded peak at 0.
 While this rules out plain rejection samplers for _X_<sup>3</sup> in practice, it's still possible to sample powers of uniforms using PSRNs, which will be described later in this article.